 This is one of the most extreme sports I have ever done, everything about it is something to marvel at and if you are visiting Iceland, this is well worth braving the cold and doing it.

 I did complete my dry suit diver PADI course in advance but this isn’t a requirement.
 The snorkellers were wearing thick wetsuits complete with hoods and gloves.
 Tours can be booked in Reykjavik, with transport to the dive site included.

 Experienced by Vanda from The Yogi Wanderer

-Located in the beautiful Estoril coast, just a short 20-minute train ride from Lisbon, Praia de Carcavelos offers great surf conditions for all levels, all year round.
+Located on the beautiful Estoril coast, just a short 20-minute train ride from Lisbon, Praia de Carcavelos offers great surf conditions for all levels, all year round.

 Every October, Carcavelos receives the world’s top surfers for the Cascais Billabong Pro.
 But if you’re a beginner worry not!

 Considered the birthplace of Portuguese surf, this legendary beach is also home to some great surf schools to help you catch your first wave.
 I took my first surf lesson here with Carcavelos Surf School a few summers ago and can highly recommend it.
 Thanks to their patient and experienced teachers, I finally fulfilled my dream of surfing, and what a feeling it was!

 Carcavelos Surf School offers surf lessons every day of the year, as well as a surf camp near the beach, in Carcavelos village.

 Single lessons cost from 30 euros, including all equipment and insurance, and are around 2 hours long.
 The exact times can change according to the tides, so make sure to book in advance either online or at their school.

 Related Article: The Perfect Two Day Lisbon Itinerary.